Click Here To Schedule A Consultation

 What triggers hyperhidrosis?

-Sweating is actually good for our health as it is our body’s natural process for excreting toxins and helps to regulate our body’s natural base temperature.
-Your body temperature will rise when you are somewhere warm, you are exercising, or you are feeling nervous or stressed.
-In these circumstances, your sweat glands will secrete water and minerals to keep your body temperature regulated.
+Sweating is a natural and healthy body mechanism that helps regulate our temperature and excrete toxins.
+Your body temperature will rise when you are somewhere warm, exercising, or feeling nervous or stressed.
+In these circumstances, the nervous system sends nerve signals to eccrine sweat glands that cause the secretion of water and minerals to lower your body temperature.
 Once you are removed from the situation (you walk into an air-conditioned building or you finish your presentation), the signal to secrete sweat is turned off.
-However, for those who suffer from excessive sweating, the signal to “turn off” the sweating never happens.
-Excessive normal can be a sign of an underlying medical condition.
-When the excessive sweating occurs without an unknown reason it is important to meet with an experienced healthcare provider, like Dr. Michele Green in NYC, to analyze the possible causes.
+However, for those who have hyperhidrosis, the signal to “turn off” the sweating never happens, making it abnormal and excessive.
+While some individuals develop hyperhidrosis due to genetic predisposition or faulty nerve signals from the nervous system, excessive sweating can sometimes be a sign of an underlying medical condition or even a side effect of certain medications or supplements.
+When excessive sweating occurs for an unknown reason or suddenly interferes with your usual daily activities, negatively impacts your quality of life, or you develop other symptoms, meeting with an experienced healthcare provider, like board-certified dermatologist Dr. Michele Green in NYC, is important to get a better understanding of the possible causes.

 Is hyperhidrosis genetic?